Latest snapshot of the coronavirus impact - Shepparton News

 * Outdoor gatherings of up to 10 people allowed.
 Restrictions on sport and recreation eased.

-* Large clubs will be allowed more than 150 people from Saturday, with a limit of 20 patrons in each room.
+* Large clubs now allowed more than 150 people, with a limit of 20 patrons in each room.

-* Choirs, bands and orchestras will also be allowed to resume practice and national institutions can open their doors to 20 people at a time.
+* Choirs, bands and orchestras will also be allowed to resume practice and national institutions can open to 20 people at a time.

 * Students in Years 3, 4 and 10 back in classrooms.
 Years 5, 6, 8 and 9 to return on June 2.